uxlfoundation/oneapi-construction-kit/doc/overview/introduction/compiler-view.rst

 =============

-oneAPI Construction Kit provides a compiler suite that can consume kernels written using open standards including OpenCL C, SPIR and SPIR-V. These compilers accept source code or IR provided by an application and compile it into an executable that is used by runtime APIs to execute work on custom processor architectures.
+oneAPI Construction Kit provides a compiler suite that can consume kernels written using open standards including OpenCL C and SPIR-V. These compilers accept source code or IR provided by an application and compile it into an executable that is used by runtime APIs to execute work on custom processor architectures.